LazaUK/AzureML-FineTuning-Mistral/README.md

 Edward: Ok, see you then
 <summary>:

-Model's response: д Edward and Rachel will meet at 2pm.
+Model's response: Edward and Rachel will meet at 2pm.
 ----------------
 Prompt token count: 48
 Response token count: 12